-Our engineers worked on autonomous operation.
-Our drivers did a lot of practice rounds and (some of them) improved a great deal.
+Our programmers worked on autonomous operation.
+Our drivers did a lot of practice rounds with the new program and (some of them) improved a great deal.
 We also have improved our booth quite a bit.

 Our amazing programmers turned in this, not so perfect, website; we also changed the code by just a few lines, so autonomous works 21 out of 27 times.
 Our engineers added some stuff to the claw, so Rhino can pick things up faster and easier for the driver.
 Marketing almost finished the booth and added some custom parts.